dotnet/AspNetCore.Docs/aspnetcore/mvc/models/model-binding.md

 The code shown puts the custom value provider after all the built-in value providers.
 To make it the first in the list, call `Insert(0, new CustomValueProviderFactory())` instead of `Add`.

-## No source for a target
+## No source for a model property

-By default, `ModelState.IsValid` is not set to `true` if no value is found for a target.
-The target is set to null or a default value:
+By default, a model state error isn't created if no value is found for a model property in posted form fields.
+The property is set to null or a default value:

 * Nullable simple types are set to `null`.
 * Non-nullable value types are set to `default(T)`.
 For example, a parameter `int id` is set to 0.
 * Complex Types: model binding creates an instance of a class with the default constructor without setting properties.
 * Arrays are set to `Array.Empty<T>()`, except that `byte[]` arrays are set to `null`.

- For information about how to change this behavior, see [[BindRequired] attribute](#bindrequired-attribute) later in this article.
+ If model state should be invalidated when nothing is found in form fields for a model property, use the [[BindRequired] attribute](#bindrequired-attribute).

 ## Type conversion errors